keepaliveit-staging/staging.keepaliveit.co.uk/_techtip/keeping-macbooks-updated.md

 This process (known as 'hacking') is in breach of the computer misuse act and is highly illegal.

 Being 'hacked' should be a high risk factor for anyone that owns a computing device.
-It may seem like we're preaching about Macbook security but please don't fret, as applying software updates to a Macbook is actually a lot simpler than you think.
+It may seem like we're preaching about Macbook security but please don't fret, as the process of applying software updates to a Macbook is actually a lot simpler than you think it is.
 Applying software updates is also one of the most effective ways of protecting against viruses and maintaining your cyber resilience effort.
 Keeping a Macbook updated keeps you one step ahead of hackers and mitigates the possibility of a Macbook being compromised by malicious software.
 Losing your work Losing confidential information

 So to reiterate, Taking proactive measures towards keeping software updated is the only thing consumers can do to ensure their devices aren't exposed to such attacks.Corruption of a Macbook hard drive